Earthing & Grounding: Legit or Hype? (How to & When Not To)

 Scientific Evidence for Earthing

 This is where the controversy begins.
-Critics claim that there isn’t any evidence to back up this practice and that it could even be dangerous.
+Critics claim there isn’t any evidence to back up this practice and that it could even be dangerous.
 Proponents cite anecdotal evidence and a few small studies.
+So, who’s right?

-There actually are a couple of small scale studies that looked at the affects of earthing or grounding.
+A few small-scale studies looked at examined the effects of earthing or grounding.
 One study examined 60 people with chronic pain and sleep troubles.
-Half of the participants slept on a grounded sheet to simulate earthing.
+Half the participants slept on a grounded sheet to simulate earthing.
 The other half slept on a placebo sheet.

-The participants who slept grounded reported reduction in chronic pain, respiratory problems, arthritis, apnea and hypertension while the control group did not.
+Grounded participants reported reduced chronic pain, respiratory problems, arthritis, sleep apnea, and hypertension.
+The control group did not experience those improvements.

 Grounding and Inflammation